Sarpy County reduces property tax levy by 4%

 Under the new budget, a Sarpy County resident with a home valued at $200,000 will pay $569.92 annually for all county services, down from $593.80 last year.
 Those services include a 911 center, the Sarpy County Sheriff's Office and a public works department.

 Sarpy County said it receives 12% of all property taxes collected in the county.
-The remaining 88% goes to public schools, cities, SIDs, the Papio-Missouri River NRD and other taxing entities, the county said.
+The remaining 88% goes to public schools, cities, sanitary and improvement districts, the Papio-Missouri River NRD and other taxing entities, the county said.